averos-io/averos-io.github.io/_docs/getting-started-developer/07-customize-your-application-use cases.md

   </a>
 </figure>

-Now go ahead and assign each Task to its related area as follow:
+Now go ahead and assign each Task to its related area as follows:
   - Task1 &rarr; Area1
   - Task2 &rarr; Area2
   - Task3 &rarr; Home